Top Examples of ERP Systems in 2024

 While many of the above ERP examples are made for any type of business, there are many industry-specific options as well.
 Unlike the more general programs, specialized ERP software provides capabilities tailored to certain business processes.
 Further, the vendors can better understand support issues or requests for improvement.

 One example of industry-specific ERP is within the world of manufacturing.
-A manufacturing ERP (MRP) software plans production on the shop floor by determining the need for materials and capacity in order to complete a manufacturing production order.
-A generic ERP software would likely require integration with a third-party software, or an expensive customization to be built by the software provider that could require extensive design and test time.
+A manufacturing ERP (MRP) software plans production on the shop floor by determining the need for materials and capacity to complete a manufacturing production order.
+Generic ERP software would likely require integration with third-party software or expensive customization built by the software provider that could require extensive design and test time.

 By following an industry’s best practices, these solutions can reduce costs, speed up implementation, and better serve customer requirements to serve the industry’s best practices.